ChaosAmd/pokemons-site/README.md

 This is a a test on the purescript development environment with react.
 As this is a sandbox of a cutting-edge technology, it is not recommended to use as source for production development.

-The code is based on a previous version of [Taqtile frontend challenge](https://github.com/indigotech/taq-challenge)
+The code is based on a previous version of [Taqtile frontend challenge](https://github.com/indigotech/taq-challenge) and adaptation from the excellent article [How to Write PureScript React Components to Replace JavaScript](https://thomashoneyman.com/articles/replace-react-components-with-purescript/) by Thomas Honeyman.

 ## Configuring environment